honnnei/trippy-travel-app/README.md

 - I want to be able edit my profile.
 - I want to be able to add trips to my profile.
 - I want to be able to view all the countries I've been to on the map.
+- I would like to view the images I've uploaded in a gallery.
 - I want to be able to see people's trip updates on a feed.
 - I want to be able to look at other people's profiles.

-# As a user
-- I want to register and login to app that has authentication.
-- I would like to post about your adventurious trip
-- I would like to add the trip destination
-- I would like to post beautiful images of the trip
-- I would like to edit or delete the data based on your interest
-- I would like to change the account details , email and password
-- I would like to permanently delete your profile
+- I would like to permanently delete my profile
-- I would like to view the images I've uploaded in a gallery

 ### Technology